mindsdb/mindsdb-docs-old/mindsdb-docs/docs/GoogleColab.md

 ## Testing

 `mdb.predict` needs 1 of 2 arguments to run a prediction:
-* `when` is a dictionary of values for the columns we want to use for the prediction (i.e. we want to predict the reading score of a student who got a writing score of 80, a math score of 40, and has a standard lunch)
-OR
-* `when_data` is a file with one or more values for the columns we want to use for the prediction
+* `when_data` is a file with one or more values or a dictionary of values for the columns we want to use for the prediction.

-The following example uses a dictionary via the `when` argument:
+The following example uses a dictionary via the `when_data` argument:

 ```python